 Visual Basic is a powerful programming language that allows database developers to automate simple and complex tasks.
 In this lesson, you'll learn a little bit about Visual Basic, using it to make the reports dialog box you built in Lesson 10 fully functional.

 If you're creating a database for others, you must make it easy to use—and as you may remember, Access can look intimidating to a newbie!
 In this lesson, you'll build a navigation form that directs users to the forms and reports they need.
 You'll also set up a database for shared use and modify the startup options.

 Ken Cook has managed his own successful computer consulting business since 1990.
 He began as a trainer, instructing numerous users on a variety of software packages, specializing in Microsoft Office.
 Currently, his main focus is creating expert Microsoft Office solutions, Microsoft Access database solutions, and Microsoft SQL Server solutions for Fortune 500 and small business clients.
 He is also co-author of four "Access for Dummies" books.

-A basic understanding of Microsoft Access objects and their use or completion of Introduction to Microsoft Access 2010 or Introduction to Microsoft Access 2013 course is required.
+A basic understanding of Microsoft Access objects and their use or completion of Introduction to Microsoft Access 2010, Introduction to Microsoft Access 2013, or Introduction to Microsoft Access 2016 is required.